Ash-siv4/Membership-Application/README.md

 ## Installation

+There are two versions of this application.

-Since this application runs in a web browser and uses localStorage for data storage, simply open `index.html` in your preferred web browser to use the application.
+**Version 1** - runs in a web browser and uses localStorage for data storage, simply open `index.html` in your preferred web browser to use the application.

+**Version 2** - runs on Python.
+Simply navigate to the `the_code/python-version` directory and follow the instructions stated in the sub-directory's README.

 ## Notes